 What it is: RISE stands for Role Models Impacting Student Excellence.
 It is a community program where students who stand out among their peers and who are recommended as a role models of healthy living and good choices, are selected to be an example to their peers in the community.

 How it will be used: The RISE representatives will appear in a community campaign that promotes the value of positive peer influence.
-Mall ads, posters, and other media promotions will be made available to area schools and throughout the community.
+Posters, and other media promotions will be made available to area schools and throughout the community.
 The RISE representatives will be introduced to the community at the Red Ribbon Breakfast in October.

 What we hope it will accomplish: Each year new RISE students will be selected from schools and other organizations in Tippecanoe County.
 We hope what this program will accomplish is: